FortiGuard Labs Threat Research Analysis

 IntelX: This is a tool used by advanced threat hunters.
 It is similar to Pastebin, but it also allows individuals to search for emails, domains, and cryptocurrency wallet addresses.
 It also provides a useful API interface so researchers can automate their searches.

 GitHub: There are a ton of security software tools on GitHub that are created for defenders and researchers, including those that are sometimes modified by attackers.
 You can find samples of ransomware toolkits, remote access trojans (RATs), social engineering kits, email spoofers, and many other tools that defenders use to test their security—and that attackers may use or modify for more nefarious purposes.
-Defenders such as FortiGuard Labs automatically look for these tools, and also run tests to ensure that we can detect and stop attacks generated by these tools.
+Defenders such as FortiGuard Labs automatically look for these tools; and run tests to ensure that we can detect and stop attacks generated by these tools.
 Defenders should write flexible policies that only allow their systems to perform approved security audits by these tools and under no other circumstance.

-Search Engines: Darknet search engines, like the one pictured above, are usually a combination of people talking about various hobbies, links to other sites, news articles, and stories.
+Search Engines: Darknet search engines, like the one pictured above, usually feaure a combination of people talking about various hobbies, links to other sites, news articles, and stories.
 While there is certainly some useful information to threat researchers on this site, it takes time to develop a technique for searching for helpful information, separating and categorizing that information for review, and storing and searching for that information when needed.

 In other words, I could give you all the forums, marketplaces, and TOR sites I visit; however, unless you already have techniques (or can develop them), these websites won’t be useful because of the amount of information that has to be searched through and separated to make that information actionable.

 While we no longer manually search these sites, we do set up crawlers, APIs, or other access methods permitted by the websites that host the data to search for specific keywords and phrases.
-And because of the shifting threat landscape, have to refine our searches continuously.
+And because of the shifting threat landscape, we have to refine our searches continuously.
 Many of these techniques are custom developed, and therefore not commonly available to the average user.
 And even then, we still have to contend with things such as CAPTCHA logins, two-factor authentication, and automated lockouts.
 And to complicate things further, some of these sites are explicitly looking for IPs connecting from known cybersecurity organizations or researchers, and will actively block them and lock them out.

 Another question I am often asked is, “What are some of the things we find on attacker/hacker forums, such as the Darknet’s infamous onion sites?

-The prices for most of the software is pretty low, though newer, more complicated, or more refined software is much more expensive.
+The prices for most of the software are pretty low, though newer, more complicated, or more refined software is much more expensive.
 However, the majority of the malware found on these marketplaces is mostly cheap because the malware is old, sold in bulk, and usually should be detected (at least in its default configuration) by most cybersecurity software.
-However, this does not stop attackers from trying to use these services on a mass scale or attempting to modifying the software in a manner to make it undetectable by cybersecurity software.
+However, this does not stop attackers from trying to use these services on a mass scale or attempting to modify the software in a manner to make it undetectable by cybersecurity software.

 We also find items for sale that are not malicious software, but more in the category of tricks or guides.
-Examples of this include how to change your MAC address (which most systems administrators can figure out how to do with a Google search) or repackaged open-source pen-testing tools such as DROID Jack, which is a remote access trojan for older Android devices (typically available for a free download from many sites).
-And once in a while, you will find someone who has taken the time to update old malware and added new features.
+Examples of this include how to change your MAC address (which most systems administrators can figure out how to do with a Google search) or repackage open-source pen-testing tools such as DROID Jack, which is a remote access trojan for older Android devices (typically available for a free download from many sites).
+And once in a while, you will find someone who has taken the time to update old malware and add new features.

-From the screenshot above, we can that see there is a new version of DroidJack available for sale.
+From the screenshot above, we can see there is a new version of DroidJack available for sale.
 As researchers, we need to make sure that we can protect our customers against this new variant.
 Fortunately, we don’t need to get the software from this forum.
 We have lots of resources and honeypots where we can collect and run the actual software.
 However, when we see this software showing up on multiple sites, we can guess that it is most likely getting popular.

 We can also start looking at software reviews, and start tracking the seller using their User ID, their contact info, and perhaps even their cryptocurrency wallet address to get an idea of what other activity the threat actor is engaged in.
 Keep in mind that this can be pretty difficult because many threat actors will change their IDs, generate new cryptocurrency addresses, or use focused privacy currency such as Monero.